koniarik/vari/README.md

 };
 ```

-As a second check: For each callable, there has to be at least one type it is callable with.
+Another important check: each callable must be compatible with at least one type in the set.

 ```cpp
 int i = 42;